 If you are sick or were exposed to someone with COVID-19, please contact our office.

-We can perform both rapid COVID-19 testing and send-out COVID-19 testing at our office depending on what you need, as well as regular flu and strep testing too.
-Please schedule an appointment so you can discuss with a medical provider what is best for you.
+We can order COVID-19 testing for you if indicated.
+Please schedule an appointment so you can discuss with a medical provider what is the best course of action for you

 Due to limited resources during the current COVID-19 surge, we will not be performing COVID-19 testing on patients who are asymptomatic and without any known exposure.